Athari za Kuzeeka kwenye Ngozi na mfumo wa hewa

 (See also Overview of the Respiratory System.)

 In healthy people, these age-related changes seldom lead to symptoms.
-These changes contribute somewhat to an older person's reduced ability to do vigorous exercise, especially intense aerobic exercise, such as running, biking, and mountain climbing.
-However, age-related decreases in heart function may be a more important cause of such limitations.
+These changes do contribute somewhat to an older adult's reduced capacity for vigorous aerobic exercise such as running, biking, and mountain climbing.
+However, age-related decreases in heart function may be a more important cause of such changes in capacity.
+Note that age-related changes do not prevent healthy older adults from engaging in vigorous exercise when they are appropriately conditioned, and well-trained, and older individuals can still exercise at a high intensity.
+However, age-related changes do lead to reduced maximal capacity and increased recovery time compared with that same person at a younger age.

-Older people are at higher risk of developing pneumonia after bacterial or viral infections.
-Thus, vaccines for respiratory infections such as influenza and pneumococcal pneumonia are particularly important for older people.
+Older adults are at higher risk of developing pneumonia after bacterial or viral infections.
+Thus, vaccines for respiratory infections such as influenza, pneumococcal pneumonia, and respiratory syncytial virus are particularly important for older adults.

 Importantly, age-related changes in the lungs are compounded by the effects of heart and lung diseases, especially those caused by the destructive effects of smoking.

-• In healthy people, age-related reductions in lung function seldom lead to symptoms, but they can contribute to an older person's reduced ability to do vigorous exercise.
+• In healthy people, age-related reductions in lung function seldom lead to symptoms, but they can contribute to the reduction in older adult's capacity to exercise as intensely as they could at a younger age.